MetExplore/miom/docs/index.md

 ```
 Optimal flux: 798.8110517749975 mmol/(h·gDW)
-Number of reactions with non-flux: 2549
+Number of active reactions: 2549
 ```

 Now, modify the original problem to solve the sparse FBA problem, minimizing the number of reactions with non-zero flux that can lead to the optimal possible flux through the target reaction.
 This can be easily done by transforming the FBA problem into a subset selection problem, where each reaction has a negative weight and the goal is to remove as many negative weighted reactions as possible.
 Note that since each reaction has the same weight (-1), all reactions are equally important in the optimization problem: